-DPD only makes the data from the use of the service and the service itself available to authorised internal DPD users.
+DPD only makes data from the use of the services and about the service itself to available authorised internal users.

 DPD also appears in a number of social networks.
 These include Facebook, Twitter, Xing and Youtube.
 DPD provides its services on these platforms under the data protection provisions of the individual platform operator and has no direct responsibility for the way the operator processes data.
 Any findings from this data are used only for internal purposes and direct consultation.
 DPD wishes to point out that these platforms are in themselves public and anything which is posted on them can as a rule be read by all users.
 DPD will not provide shipment-related information or details of personal data in any public forum via these platforms.

 DPD offers, as part of its product portfolio, its Predict-Service for consignors and consignees.
 Here you can download our data protection evaluation regarding Predict / EU GDPR (pdf-document)

 With this service the consignee receives advance notification of shipments sent by the consignor in the form of an email or SMS text message, notifying the consignee when the shipment will be delivered and the arrangements for the delivery.
 For this purpose the consignor (shipping customer) provides DPD with the necessary supplementary information, such as the email address or mobile number of the consignee.